Debt Relief Services In Florida

 - Request an interest rate reduction from existing credit cards

-- Plus: No credit impairment; its easy; and if your debt isn’t too far outside of your budget, this can be enough to get the balances under control
+- If your debt isn’t too far outside of your budget, this can be enough to get the balances under control

-- Negative: No change to balance, not a huge difference in monthly payments
+- Not a huge difference in monthly payments

-- Negative: Often not available option if debt is already behind.
-No debt reduction
+- Often not an available option if debt is already behind

 - Debt Settlement – creditor agrees to pay off a debt for a reduced amount